 - Prior dental or health care experience

-- At least 30 hours of observation or experience in a dental setting are required.
-Ten of those hours need to be at a public health setting such as a dental school clinic, dental hygiene school clinic, or other public health clinic.
-If you have further questions, please contact us: firstname.lastname@example.org.
+- At least 20 hours of observation or experience in a dental setting are required.
+We prefer some hours to be at a public health setting such as a dental school clinic, dental hygiene school clinic, or other public health clinic.
+If you have further questions, please contact us: email@example.com.

 - Content of application forms and care with which they have been completed